Skip to main content

 Seeing Around Corners

 Looking ahead and creating an environment that encourages innovation is a valuable skill for any leader to practice.
 As leaders we need to pay attention to shifts in the business landscape, known as inflection points.
-These shifts can either create new opportunities or they can lead to devastating consequences.
+These shifts can either create new opportunities, or they can lead to devastating consequences.
 Leaders who can spot those inflection points, or “see around corners” early, are poised to succeed.
 Most shifts have subtly built over time.
 “Seeing Around Corners” will help you learn to leverage this concept to create a more effective, innovative, and pro-active approach to the work with which you and your team engage.

 Facilitated by Ari Mack, Senior Management Consultant, ODE